 Connectivity is absolutely minimal with just the HDMI out (you will not need a cable since there is a male HDMI embedded on it) and the micro-USB slot that can only be used for power.
 HDMI out supports HDR10 (not Dolby Vision).

 All your content can only be streamed via the excellent Dual Band ac MIMO wireless adaptor.
-Amazon provides as an extra accessory a wired LAN adaptor that supports Mbit speeds if desperately need wired connection.
+Amazon provides as an extra accessory a wired LAN adaptor that supports Mbit speeds if you desperately need wired connection.

 Media Player – Remote